Homestays for NYU Buenos Aires are provided by a third party homestay provider. NYU has worked with this provider since 2008.

 6) The student can use the family telephone only for receiving calls.
 If he/she wants to make international calls, he/she will need to use telephone cards.
 On the other hand, students should not use the family telephone for long periods of time without asking the host family previously.
 It’s highly recommendable for the student to buy a cell phone as soon as he/she arrives to Buenos Aires.

 8) The student is not allowed to invite anyone to the house without having asked the host family in advance.
 In addition, the student is not allowed to have anyone sleepover.
 It is forbidden.
+The family is not obligated to allow guests.

-9) The language employed among the family and with the student should be, whenever possible, Spanish.
+9) The language employed among the family and with the student should be, whenever possible,

 10) If the student needs to leave, even if it is only for a night, (this includes: knowing you will not have dinner at the homestay, sleepover somewhere else for that night, going away for a trip) he/she must previously inform the host family.